ProgrammersOfVilnius/pov-check-health/README.rst

 email address via ``/etc/aliases``.

 You can also run the checks manually by running ``check-health`` and see the report on the console.
+Run ``check-health -v`` for more verbosity.

 Available checks